Location:

 A conglomeration of Grand Prix components, the Type 55 combines a Grand Prix chassis derived from the Type 54 with the supercharged 2.3-litre, DOHC, straight-8 motor from the Type 51.
 Many refer to the car as "the Jean Bugatti Roadster."
 Then 22 years old, Jean Bugatti steered the Type 55 toward road-going sports car specification, and also penned the coachwork.

-Chassis #55219 sold to a notary in Luxembourg through the Swiss Bugatti agent in Zurich.
-The notary, one Edmond Reiffers, took delivery of a bare chassis with a temporary seat.
-One of his sons immediately raced the car before his father could send it out for coachwork.
-Belgian coachbuilder Pritchard et Demollin soon completed the Type 55 as a four-seat cabriolet.
-Reiffers' sons continued to race the car and drive it on hunting trips.
-Sold on, the car survived the war hidden in Luxembourg, emerged in 1945, and shortly suffered an accident that damaged the front end.
-A life of hard use and some bad luck relegated chassis #55219 into a donor role by the time the car came to California.
-To keep the car rolling on its own wheels, Ray Jones of Birmingham, Michigan later rebuilt #55219 in the 1970s with fresh coachwork.
+Sold on, the car survives the war hidden in Luxembourg; it emerges in 1945, and shortly suffers an accident that damages the front end.
+A life of hard use and some bad luck relegates chassis #55219 to a donor role by the time the car comes to California.
+To keep the car rolling, Ray Jones of Birmingham, Michigan later rebuilds #55219 in the 1970s with fresh coachwork.

 In sum, the Type 55 is too rare to pass up an opportunity to rebuild and save an original example.
 The Oscar Davis car is fortunate in that its second body beautifully represents the factory Jean Bugatti design, and that so many scattered components could be reunited.

-Motor: 2,262 cc straight 8-cylinder, cast-iron block and head
+Motor: 2,262 cc straight 8-cylinder, cast-iron block and head | 60 mm x 100 mm | 7.8:1 compression

 Valvetrain: dual overhead cam, chain-driven, 2 valves per cylinder

-Aspiration: single Zenith 48k carburetor
+Aspiration: single Zenith 48k carburetor, Roots-type supercharger

 Power: 135 bhp @ 5,000 rpm